spectrocloud/librarium/content/docs/06-integrations/00-kubernetes.md

 # Kubernetes

-The Kubernetes pack defines the properties that Spectro Cloud uses to deploy Kubernetes clusters.
+The Kubernetes pack defines the default properties that we use to deploy Kubernetes clusters.
 Most of the Kubernetes hardening standards that the Center for Internet Security (CIS) recommends are enabled by default.
 The Kubernetes pack supports most [cloud and data center infrastructure providers](/clusters).

 Spectro Cloud offers Cloud Native Computing Foundation (CNCF) Kubernetes as a core infrastructure pack in Palette.
 We release Kubernetes updates as follows: